tom2tomtomtom/bread/PROJECT_COMPLETION_SUMMARY.md

-# 🎉 BREAD Platform - Project Completion Summary
+# 🎉 AIDEAS Platform - Project Completion Summary

 ## 📋 Executive Overview

-**MISSION ACCOMPLISHED!** The BREAD platform has been successfully transformed from a basic creative tool into a **world-class, enterprise-grade AI-powered creative platform** with comprehensive authentication, advanced brief intelligence, territory evolution capabilities, and production-ready infrastructure.
+**MISSION ACCOMPLISHED!** The AIDEAS platform has been successfully transformed from a basic creative tool into a **world-class, enterprise-grade AI-powered creative platform** with comprehensive authentication, advanced brief intelligence, territory evolution capabilities, and production-ready infrastructure.

 ## ✅ Complete Implementation Status